 After losing her childhood home in a fire, Ariel transformed ashes into adverbs on the Say Word LA Slam Team, spitting poems on national stages before she could sip at their bars.
 Across the Pacific, she directed a Chinese Academy Award-Nominated documentary that broke the silence of the lost Sino-Jewish Tribe.

 It took losing everything for Ariel to find her voice; now she spotlights fellow rebuilders.

-Ariel recently graduated magna cum laude from the USC School of Cinematic Arts as the first student to earn a BFA in Writing for Screen & Television and BA in Film Production.
-There, as a Trustee Scholar, she won the Marguerite Roberts Screenwriting Award, Jeffrey Jones Scholarship for Excellence in Writing, and co-wrote a feature to be executive produced by James Franco.
-Ariel also partnered with Scholastic to direct "You Asked For It," a short that addresses campus sexual assault.
+Ariel graduated magna cum laude from the USC School of Cinematic Arts as the first student to earn a BFA in Writing for Screen & Television and BA in Film Production.
+As a Trustee Scholar, she won the Marguerite Roberts Screenwriting Award, Jeffrey Jones Scholarship for Excellence in Writing, and co-wrote a feature to be executive produced by James Franco.

 Her screenplay "Assemblance of Truth" just advanced to the Semi-finals of the Academy Nicholls Fellowship.

-Featured by The Advocate, The Huffington Post, numerous film festivals, museums, and poetry slams, Ariel’s work celebrates coming-of-age and out of tragedy.
-Born with her heart bleeding down her sleeve, she makes the personal professional, especially in her TED Talk, “Losing My Artistic License.”
+Featured by The Advocate, Scholastic, The Huffington Post, film festivals, museums, and feminist zines, Ariel’s work celebrates coming-of-age and out of tragedy.

 Photography by Akshay Kumar